Are Bad Habits and Unhealthy Thinking Taking Control Of Your Life? Try Mindfulness…

 Master the 4 steps in our ‘You Are Not Your Brain’ Masterclass – starts this week!

-Join us for this special 6-week masterclass where you’ll master the revolutionary 4 step solution from Dr Schwartz’s international best-seller, ‘You Are Not Your Brain’ and discover how to take control of your brain AND your life!
+Join us for this online masterclass where you’ll master the revolutionary 4 step solution from Dr Schwartz’s international best-seller, ‘You Are Not Your Brain’ and discover how to take control of your brain AND your life!

 You’ll also learn: